Tecnativa/project/project_task_materials_stock/README.rst

 Check option 'Consume Material' in Task Stage to generate a stock move when the task is in that stage.

-Go to Setting -> Configuration - > Projects and enable option "Manage time estimation on tasks"
+Go to Setting > Configuration > Projects:
+#.
+Enable option **Manage time estimation on tasks**
+#.
+Select Analytic Journal for Task Materials

 Usage
 =====